 - Reward your people for any behaviour that impresses the customer, regardless of whether it leads to a sale or not.
 If you reward your people purely on orders taken or sales made, you might not get the long-term growth that you would like.

 - Add the wow factor.
 What could you do that would really dazzle your customers?
-For example, one winner of The WOW!
-Awards is a restaurant in Leeds called Gueller's.
-They keep a range of prescription spectacles, just in case customers forget their own and are having difficulty reading the menu.
+For example, a restaurant in Leeds called Gueller's keeps a range of prescription spectacles, just in case customers forget their own and are having difficulty reading the menu.